Armed Forces life insurance

-The good news is, taking out life insurance as the spouse of someone in the military doesn’t differ from the average civilian taking out a policy.
+The good news is, taking out life insurance as the spouse of someone in the military doesn’t differ from the average civilian.

-Acceptance and premiums are based on the risk the policyholder poses to the insurer and because the profession of your spouse doesn’t directly put you at risk, your eligibility for cover won’t be affected.
+Acceptance and premiums are based on the risk the policyholder poses to the insurer and because the profession of your spouse doesn’t directly put you at risk, your eligibility won’t be affected.

 Joint military life insurance

 Whilst it’s possible to secure a joint life insurance policy if you’re in the military, it may not be the most cost-effective option.

 Generally speaking, a joint life insurance policy can save you approximately 25% on your premiums, compared to two single policies.